eduvpn/documentation/README.md

 - Support [multiple instances](MULTI_INSTANCE.md);
 - Support for [multiple nodes](DISTRIBUTED_NODES.md) in different locations;
 - Group [ACL](ACL.md) support, including [VOOT](http://openvoot.org/);
-- Ability to disable all OpenVPN logging;
+- Ability to disable all OpenVPN logging (default);

+# Client Support

 The VPN server is working with and tested on a variety of platforms and
 clients:

   - Windows (OpenVPN Community Client, Viscosity)
   - OS X (Tunnelblick, Viscosity)
   - Android (OpenVPN for Android, OpenVPN Connect)